-Safety and security are increasingly becoing one of the biggest challenges for businesses and the communities they serve in the South West region, covering Avon & Somerset; Devon & Cornwall; Dorset; Gloucestershire; and Wiltshire.
+Safety and security are increasingly becoing one of the biggest challenges for businesses and the communities they serve across the country.

-The South West Business Crime Centre (SWBCC) was founded to assist these communities in the reducing the negative impacts of business crime.
+The South West Business Crime Centre (SWBCC) was founded to assist these groups in the reducing the negative impacts of business crime.

 Business crime impacts us all.